 You need to reach State Pension age before you can claim the new State Pension.
 The government calculate the age based on your gender and your date of birth.

-The old 'basic State Pension rules' still apply to those born before the 6th of April 2016.
+The 'basic State Pension old rules' still apply to anyone who reached State Pension age before the 6th of April 2016.

 Note: Information on the new State Pension rules and regulations is available in Welsh language (Cymraeg).